Pumpkin Patches and More.org

-This page provides a detailed list of East Massachusetts: Essex, Middlesex, Norfolk and Suffolk Counties's pumpkin patches, corn mazes, hay rides and other Halloween farm stuff!!
-Just scroll down this page!
+Looking for a local pumpkin patch, corn maze, hayride, gourds and other Halloween activities in Boston and surrounding counties in Massachusetts?
+Scroll down this page and you will see the all of those in Boston and surrounding counties in Massachusetts, sorted by county.
 Some are farms, where you take a hay ride out into the field, others are elaborate farm stands with mountains of pumpkins and other activities and some are simple roadside stands.
-All should have loads of pumpkins to choose from.
+Most have loads of pumpkins to choose from.
 To really make it fun for your kids, look for those that have the extra activities, like a corn maze, spook house, or hayride.
 There is usually a small fee for the mazes (of course, the more elaborate mazes tend to charge more.
 Hayrides are often free.
-ALWAYS call before you go to confirm all information, they don't always report changes to me!
+ALWAYS call before you go to confirm the info, they don't always report changes to me!

 Essex County

-• Boston Hill - U-pick Strawberries, Apples, Hayrides and Pumpkins
+• Boston Hill Farm - U-pick Apples, Hayrides and Pumpkins

 • Brooksby Farm - pumpkin patch-pick in the field, pumpkin patch- already gathered from the field, wagon rides, Pick-your-own apples, Honey from hives on the farm, prepicked produce, gift shop, snacks and refreshment stand, restrooms, picnic area, farm animals, birthday parties, school tours, events at your location (call for info)